TACC-Cloud/agave-docs/docs/agave/guides/clients/introduction.rst

 Clients and API Keys
 --------------------

 By now you already have a user account.
 Your user account identifies you to the web applications you interact with.
 A username and password is sufficient for interacting with an application because the application has a user interface, so it knows that the authenticated user is the same one interacting with it.
-The Agave API does not have a user interface, so simply providing it a username and password is not sufficient.
+The Tapis (Agave) API does not have a user interface, so simply providing it a username and password is not sufficient.
 Agave needs to know both the user on whose behalf it is acting as well as the client application that is making the call.
 Whereas every person has a single user account, they may leverage multiple services to do their daily work.

-In different types of Agave interactions, the user is the same, but the context with which they interact with the Agave is different.
+In different types of Tapis (Agave) interactions, the user is the same, but the context with which they interact with the Agave is different.
 Further, the different Agave interactions all involve client applications developed by the same organization.
 The situation is further complicated when one or more 3rd party client applications are used to leverage the infrastructure.
 Agave needs to track both the users and client applications with whom it interacts.
 It does this through the issuance of API keys.

-Agave uses :raw-html-m2r:`<a href="http://oauth.net/2" title="OAuth2" target="_blank">OAuth2</a>` to authenticate users and make authorization decisions about what APIs client applications have permission to access.
+Tapis (Agave) uses :raw-html-m2r:`<a href="http://oauth.net/2" title="OAuth2" target="_blank">OAuth2</a>` to authenticate users and make authorization decisions about what APIs client applications have permission to access.
 A discussion of OAuth2 is out of the context of this tutorial.
 You can read more about it on the :raw-html-m2r:`<a href="http://oauth.net/2" title="OAuth2" target="_blank">OAuth2</a>` website or from the websites of any of the many other service providers using it today.
 In this section, we will walk you through getting your API keys so we can stay focused on learning how to interact with the Agave's APIs.

 Creating a new client application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to interact with any of the Agave APIs, you will need to first get a set of API keys.
+In order to interact with any of the Tapis (Agave) APIs, you will need to first get a set of API keys.
 You can get your API keys from the Clients service.
 The example below shows how to get your API keys using both curl and the :raw-html-m2r:`<a href="https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/tooling/command-line-interface.html" title="Agave CLI">Agave CLI</a>`.

 .. container:: foldable